bobpach/Postgres-CI-CD/Part-1-Deployment/README.md

 </details>
 </br>

 **Note:** For this blog the postgres cluster name is "hippo".
-You should subtitute this name and any other relevant values with your proper information.
+You should substitute this name and any other relevant values with your proper information.

 ## Self Test Container
 The Crunchy Postgres Self Test container will be deployed as a sidecar in each Postgres pod.
 It runs read, write and delete tests in the cluster and confirms that replication is working as expected across all postgres pods.
 If the tests pass it will synch an argocd application resulting in the promotion of the postgres cluster to another namespace.
 The sidecar uses a config map to to manage self test behavior and ArgoCD application sync.
 More information about the self test container and its configuration can be found [in github](https://github.com/bobpach/Crunchy-Postgres-Self-Test).